ZeddSon/Function-Calculator/README.txt

 		Poly.h\cpp: inherent from Function class created by coficent sent by user and can evaluate the resault of a value

-		MixedFunction.h\cpp: inherent from Function class created by 2 functions and can evaluate the sum \ multiplication \ composite the resault of a value
+		MixedFunction.h\cpp: inherent from Function class created by 2 functions and can evaluate the sum \ multiplication \ composite the resault of a value.

 		FunctionCalculator.h\cpp: the main class. holds a shared ptr vector of functions and handling user operetions and decides if the input is valid.

 	main structures: